yash-deore/react-ipfs-uploader/README.md

 # Note

 > This package uses Infura's public gateway to upload files to IPFS.
-Infura's public gateway is not available anymore since it has become a paid service and will require a projectId to upload files.
+Infura's public gateway is not available anymore since it has become a paid service and will require a projectId and API key to upload files.
 Due to this the compoenents are unable to upload files to IPFS. <br/>
 >
 > -- Yash Deore (creator of react-ipfs-uploader)